LS-TripalTutorials/exampleService-genomeAssembly/docs/_docs/tutorial/setup.md

 Resolving deltas: 100% (92/92), done.

 {% endcapture %}
 {% include terminal.html commands=terminal_command output=terminal_output %}

+{% capture info_notice %}
+If you already have an existing module that you wish to add a service to, skip this section and replace <code>lstrptut_s4rnhy</code> with the name of your module anywhere it appears.
+{% endcapture %}

+{% include callout.html text=info_notice type="info" %}

 ## 2. Set-up Tripal Docker for Module Development